cokelid/ChocoButler/README.md

 ### Apply Changes
 You must restart ChocoButler for settings changes to take effect.

 ## The Dreaded `choco.exe.old` Problem
-Often, when Chocolatey updates itself, the `choco` command will start issuing warnings like this:
+Often, when Chocolatey updates itself, the `choco` command will start issuing errors/warnings like this:

  `Access to the path 'C:\ProgramData\chocolatey\choco.exe.old' is denied.`

 These warning messages prevent the output of `choco` from being parsed correctly.

-ChocoButler will check for this problem periodically, and will stop with an error message if it is encountered.
+The problem occurs when Chocolatey is trying to delete the old .exe file, but is unable to do so.
+This can generally be fixed by running `choco` as admin.

-Rebooting the machine and/or deleting the `choco.exe.old` file may be required to solve the problem.
+ChocoButler will check for this problem periodically, and if encountered gives the option to "repair".
+The repair option simply runs `choco` as admin to allow it to fix itself.

 ## Testing & Development